 You should now see that all your files got properly renamed.
 The system will automatically add a number in brackets at the end of the file, which represents the file sequence number:

 Do not worry if something got messed up.
-You can go back to what it was by simply by going to “Edit”->”Undo Rename” or hitting “CTRL+Z”.
-You can also rename the files multiple times, if needed.
+You can go back to what it was by simply undoing the changes (“Edit”->”Undo Rename”) or hitting “CTRL+Z”.
+You can also rename files multiple times, if needed.
 Repeat this process as many times as you have folders and make sure that everything is properly renamed.

 Now that you have everything organized and renamed, it is now time to back up your data.
 Since you are just storing bare files, there is no need for some special backup program.
-All you need to do is to copy your files from the current location to a different one.
-Just go back to your main folder, select your “Photos” folder, right click on it, select “Copy”, then go to your destination drive’s main folder, right click on an empty area and select “Paste”.
+All you need to do is to copy your files from the current location to a different one (ideally, a different device).
+Just go back to your main folder, select your “Photos” folder, right click on it, select “Copy”, then go to your destination drive’s main folder, right-click on an empty area and select “Paste”.
 This should start the process of copying pictures from one hard drive to another.

 Hi Nasim, thank you for this! helped me confirm I am was the good track :)